AU-EEZ

 -

-This dataset provides the spatially continuous data of seabed mud content (sediment fraction < 63 µm) expressed as a weight percentage ranging from 0 to 100%, presented in 0.01 decimal degree resolution raster format.
-The dataset covers the Australian continental EEZ, including seabed surrounding Tasmania.
-It does not include areas surrounding Macquarie Island, and the Australian Territories of Norfolk Island, Christmas Island, and Cocos (Keeling) Islands or Australia's marine jurisdiction off of the Territory of Heard and McDonald Islands and the Australian Antarctic Territory.
-This dataset supersedes previous predictions of sediment mud content for the Australian Margin with demonstrated improvements in accuracy.
+This dataset provides the spatially continuous data of seabed gravel (sediment fraction >2000 µm), mud (sediment fraction < 63 µm) and sand content (sediment fraction 63-2000 µm) expressed as a weight percentage ranging from 0 to 100%, presented in 0.0025 decimal degree (dd) resolution raster grids format and ascii text file.
+The dataset covers the Vlaming sub-basin in the Australian continental EEZ.
+This dataset supersedes previous predictions of sediment gravel, mud and sand content for the basin with demonstrated improvements in accuracy.
 Accuracy of predictions varies based on density of underlying data and level of seabed complexity.
 Artefacts occur in this dataset as a result of insufficient samples in relevant regions.
-This dataset is intended for use at national and regional scales.
-The dataset may not be appropriate for use at local scales in areas where sample density is insufficient to detect local variation in sediment properties.
+This dataset is intended for use at the basin scale.
+The dataset may not be appropriate for use at smaller scales in areas where sample density is insufficient to detect local variation in sediment properties.
 To obtain the most accurate interpretation of sediment distribution in these areas, it is recommended that additional samples be collected and interpolations updated.

 -